-1.1 Top Energy and its directors recognise that there is a strong link between good governance and performance.
-The directors of Top Energy are committed to ensuring that it and its subsidiaries conduct their business in a transparent manner and accordance with the highest ethical standards and applicable corporate governance best practice.

-1.2 In June 2015, the directors adopted a Corporate Governance Code which reflected the then "Principles of Governance in New Zealand" published by the Securities Commission.

-1.3 In 2018, the Financial Markets Authority (FMA) (which succeeded the Securities Commission) revised its guidance on corporate governance and published a new handbook reflecting revised corporate governance principles.
+- 1.1 Top Energy and its directors recognise that there is a strong link between good governance and performance.
+The directors of Top Energy are committed to ensuring that it and its subsidiaries conduct their business in a transparent manner and accordance with the highest ethical standards and applicable corporate governance best practice. - 1.2 In June 2015, the directors, although not legally required to do so, adopted a Corporate Governance Code which reflected the then "Principles of Governance in New Zealand" published by the Securities Commission, now the Financial Markets Authority (FMA).
+These principles were subsequently updated and this Code has likewise been updated to reflect the revisions made by the FMA. - 1.3 In 2018, the Financial Markets Authority (FMA) (which succeeded the Securities Commission) revised its guidance on corporate governance and published a new handbook reflecting revised corporate governance principles.
 Whilst the revised principles do not impose new legal obligations, the directors have reviewed Top Energy's Corporate Governance Code to take into account the revised guidance and developments in corporate governance best practice since the adoption of the Code.
-The Code now reflects revisions made as a consequence of that review.

-1.4 The Company has chosen to substantially comply with the corporate governance principles and guidelines issued by the FMA.
+The Code now reflects revisions made as a consequence of that review. - 1.4 The Company has chosen to substantially comply with the corporate governance principles and guidelines issued by the FMA.
 In doing so, it recognises that the Company is entirely owned by a consumer trust, that the FMA principles and guidelines are not a checklist or set of rules and the Company has attempted to implement the spirit and intent of the principles and guidelines.
-The Company will report report annually on compliance with those principles.

-1.5 This Governance Code, which will be made available on the Company's website, consists of a series of formal charters and policies which address various governance topics.

-1.6 Governance principles and best practice will continue to evolve.
-This Governance Code and the charters and protocols which comprise it will be kept under review to ensure they are current.

-1.7 In this Governance Code references to "Top Energy", and the "Company" are references to Top Energy Limited.

-1.8 The Board has determined that all subsidiaries of Top Energy will prepare a governance code to the same or similar effect as this Governance Code.
+The Company will report report annually on compliance with those principles. - 1.5 This Governance Code, which will be made available on the Company's website, consists of a series of formal charters and policies which address various governance topics. - 1.6 Governance principles and best practice will continue to evolve.
+This Governance Code and the charters and protocols which comprise it will be kept under review to ensure they are current. - 1.7 In this Governance Code including the Annexures, references to "Top Energy", and the "Company" are references to Top Energy Limited and references to "Board" are references to the board of directors of Top Energy Limited. - 1.8 The Board has determined that all subsidiaries of Top Energy will prepare a governance code to the same or similar effect as this Governance Code.